thestalkers/policies/com/github/docs/pt-site-policy-privacy-policies-github-cookies.md

-GitHub Cookies - GitHub Docs
+Cookies do GitHub - GitHub Docs

 [Skip to main content](#main-content)